gitlabhq/gitlabhq/doc/api/award_emoji.md

 }
 ```

-### Award a new emoji on a note
+### Award a new emoji on a comment

-Create an award emoji on the specified note.
+Create an award emoji on the specified comment (note).

 ```text
 POST /projects/:id/issues/:issue_iid/notes/:note_id/award_emoji